postmodern/ruby-nmap/README.txt

 == DESCRIPTION:

-A Rubyful interface to Nmap, the exploration tool and security / port scanner.
+A Ruby interface to Nmap, the exploration tool and security / port scanner.

 == FEATURES:

-* Provides a Rubyful interface for running Nmap.
+* Provides a Ruby interface for running Nmap.
 * Provides a Parser for enumerating Nmap XML scan files.

 == EXAMPLES: